Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Oberg Infantry

 Colonel Colour: white field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colour: yellow field; centre device consisting of a trophy of arms containing nude figures and tassels in an inner circular shield; the shield is intertwined with laurels; a mailed arm carrying a sword emerging from clouds above four hillocks and a tree; above is a scroll reading IDEM PACIS MEDIUM QUE BELLI.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3